DNP vs. PhD: Which Doctoral Nursing Program is Right for Me?

 Modality: Online, with intensives once per semester in Monrovia, California

-Career Possibilities: Healthcare administration, advanced clinical nursing, nursing facultyView Course List
+Career Possibilities: Healthcare administration, advanced clinical nursing, nursing facultyView DNP Course List

 Doctor of Philosophy in Nursing (PhD)